iherman/prof_home_page/r_and_d.md

 ## Major research and development projects

 * **2001-present**: Member of the W3C[^1] team:
-    * **2017-present**: member of the W3C Strategy team for publishing on the Web, and member of the W3C Technology and Architecture team as a specialist of publishing and data on the Web;
-    * **2019-present**: staff representative for the work on [Decentralized Identities](https://www.w3.org/2019/did-wg/);
+    * **2019-present**: staff representative for the work on [Decentralized Identities](https://www.w3.org/2019/did-wg/) and [Verifiable Credentials](https://www.w3.org/2017/vc/WG/);
     * **2017-present**: [Publishing@W3C](http://www.w3.org/publishing/) Technical Lead, staff representative for the work on [EPUB 3](https://www.w3.org//publishing/groups/epub-wg/);
+    * **2017-2021**: member of the W3C Strategy team for publishing on the Web, and member of the W3C Technology and Architecture team as a specialist of publishing and data on the Web;
     * **2012-2016**: leader of the [Digital Publishing Activity](http://www.w3.org/dpub/);
     * **2006-2014**: leader of the [Semantic Web Activity](http://www.w3.org/2001/sw/);
     * **2001-2006**: head of [offices](http://www.w3.org/Consortium/Offices/) and member of the W3C Semantic Web Coordination Group.